beidehand/UsbKeyboard/README.md

 # UsbKeyboard
 Atmega328p VUSB Gameboy Zero or Arcade Controller

+Using this USB device was only tested on a raspberry pi B with Retropie

 required hardware:

 1. arduino nano, leonardo or at least something with an Atmega328p chip on it